 Monese is available all across Europe and has already become a favorite of many, reporting a grand total of over 2 million users today.
 The innovative fintech caters to both individuals as well as business customers.
-For personal banking, it offers a very simple plan structure similar to what's offered by competitors such as bunq or Revolut.
+For personal banking, it offers a very simple plan structure similar to what's offered by any other neobank.
 In this detailed Monese bank review our team of experts will evaluate this neobank so you can make an informed decision and see whether this challenger bank from London fits your needs.

 Monese's bank accounts are also featured in our selection of in-depth "one-on-one" comparisons of the most popular and the best bank accounts in Europe.
 Read these by visiting the links below: